User Guide: OONI Probe Mobile App

 You can access your OONI Probe results from the testing of instant messaging apps through the following steps:

-In the top header, we share an overview of your instant messaging app testing results.
 Next to each tested app, there will either be a green tick (indicating app reachability), or an orange exclamation mark (indicating potential app blocking).

-Step 2.
+Step 4.
 Tap on the row of a tested app (to access the data from the testing of that app).

 The following measurement page pertains to the testing of WhatsApp.